Quirel64/media-player/CONTEXT.md

 - Web version: In-browser

 ## Open Issues
-1. Tracks may not persist after closing/reopening app (IndexedDB/OPFS possibly cleared by iOS)
+1. Tracks may not persist after closing/reopening app (IndexedDB/OPFS possibly cleared by iOS) *fixed*
 2. Old videos (16+ years) may have missing duration metadata
 3. Audio files sometimes don't save when adding via file picker (intermittent)
 4. **File persistence bug**: Adding files from a second folder works in-app, but force-closing the app loses the second batch.
 First batch persists.
 Likely a race condition in `saveTracks` — the `tx.done` promise may not resolve before force-close.
 Need to call `requestPersistentStorage()` before each save.